AI Work Strategy: How Businesses Move From Hype to Impact

 One of the most striking findings of the MC Kinsey report is that employees are adopting AI faster than leaders anticipate:

-This misalignment presents a major challenge.
+This misalignment presents a major challenge for scaling AI work across the organization.
 Employees are ready for AI-driven change, but leadership hesitancy is slowing progress.
 Organizations need to bridge this gap by educating leaders, fostering AI-friendly workplace cultures, and integrating AI into strategic planning.

 A critical piece of this puzzle is investing in learning and skilling programs that empower both employees and leaders to understand, adapt to, and fully leverage AI technologies.